 “You never get a second chance to make a first impression.”
 It’s unclear who first coined that truism — Oscar Wilde, Will Rogers or the marketing geniuses at Procter & Gamble — but it holds true for both people and companies.

 And first impressions are what make onboarding so important.
-In fact, 93% of employers agree that a good onboarding experience is critical to employee retention.
+In fact, 93 percent of employers agree that a good onboarding experience is critical to employee retention.

 But online onboarding is a bit more complicated than in-person onboarding.

-When you’re onboarding online, there’s no popping in to ask your new hire, “How’s it going?”or reading their body language to decipher their comfort level.
+When you’re onboarding online, there’s no popping in to ask your new hire, “How’s it going?” or reading their body language to gauge their comfort level.
 And for the employee — who is being asked to absorb a ton of new information — there’s no leaning over to the person at the next desk to say, “Wait, tell me again how we do that?”

 Employers need to be extra attentive during online onboarding to ensure new hires get off on the right foot.

 Here are the keys to delivering a positive online onboarding experience that sets up future hires for a long and successful career with your company.

 Pre-board new hires to prepare them for day one